emer/leabra/examples/hip_bench/README.md

 It is both for optimizing parameters and also testing new learning ideas in the hippocampus.

-# Best Params for AB-AC Feb 2020
+# Best Params for AB-AC, Feb 2020

+Dramatic improvements in learning performance were achieved by optimizing the following parameters and adding the following mechanisms:

 ## Error-driven CA3